How to Enroll at TCCC

 - Have official transcripts (high school, GED, or other college), and SAT or ACT scores sent to TCCC.

-- Any high school or college level courses completed at an institution located outside of the United States requires special transcript analysis by the World Education Services (WES) www.wes.org.
-It is the student’s responsibility to obtain this analysis from WES.
+- Any high school or college level courses completed at an institution located outside of the United States requires a special transcript.
+Please see the Transfer Opportunities section for more information.

 - Take the College Placement Test and meet with staff to discuss your scores.